manojmangipudi/Data-Science-Portfolio/README.md

       Frontend: React JS, React Native
       Deployment: GCP (Google cloud platform, GCF (Google cloud functions)
     - Data: Data is obtained from Kaggle, We provide the input as images of potato plant with Early blight, late blight, and healthy leaves.

+# Machine Learning Micro Projects

+## Wine Classier

+The project aimed to check the wine quality(red wine and white wine) with respective physico-chemical properties.
+The project is inspired and data is used from [ UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Wine+Quality), The data usage permission were created by [P. Cortez](https://http://www3.dsi.uminho.pt/pcortez/wine/).
+Further, Vinho verde(Wine) is a unique product from the Minho (northwest) region of Portugal.
+Medium in alcohol, is it particularly appreciated due to its freshness (specially in the summer).
+To check the wine quality the physico-chemical properties were,
+* Fixed acidity
+* Volatile acidity
+* Citric acid
+* Residual sugar
+* Chlorides
+* Free sulfur dioxide
+* Total sulfur dioxide
+* Density
+* pH
+* Sulphates
+* Alcohol
+* Quality (score between 0 and 10)

+### Resources ###

+* P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
+Modeling wine preferences by data mining from physicochemical properties.
+In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

+### Project Agenda ###

+The project aimed to check the quality of wine with various machine learning techniques, and examine the performance metrics of respective predictive algorithm.
+The Machine learning models used were Decision trees, K-nearest Neighbours, K-means cluster analysis, Lasso regression, Naive Bias, Random Forest.
+As stated above two data sets red and white wine were tested, the quality has been checked by adjusting a binary score (0- if the quality of a wine sample is 3, 4 or 5.
+And 1 - if 6, 7, 8 or 9)